 Does bottled water go bad?

 The short answer is yes.
 Some people view the expiration dates on water bottles as just a guideline, or they think only paranoid people abide by such strict dates.
 But, believe it or not, the expiration dates on the plastic water bottles you buy DO matter, and you should pay attention to them.
 Thankfully, bottled water has a generous expiration date compared to other types of foods.
-Unopened bottled water can last up to two years if it hasn’t been opened.
+Unopened bottled water can last up to two years.
 Opened water bottles, however, can last a few weeks.
 Pure tap water usually expires after six months from the time it gets packaged.

 We don’t tend to think that bottled water goes bad because if we drink it past the expiration date, the water seems to taste exactly the same (unless you have a sensitive palate).
 But would you eat meat or dairy products that have reached their expiration date?
 Hopefully not.
 And yes, the effects of eating spoiled meat or dairy does have more immediate consequences for those who disregard the date on its packaging.
 Drinking bottled water past its expiration date won’t give you immediate consequences, but it can have a lasting negative effect on your body.

 What happens if you drink bad bottled water?